UAMS Scientist finds groundbreaking discovery

 FAYETTEVILLE, Ark.
-(KNWA) — A researcher at the University of Arkansas for Medical Sciences gets national attention for highlighting a potential target to treat Alzheimer’s Disease.
+(KFTA) — A researcher at the University of Arkansas for Medical Sciences gets national attention for highlighting a potential target to treat Alzheimer’s Disease.

 Our hats are off to the researchers because we need a cure, there is no question about it.Betsy Arnold, Broyles Foundation Co-Founder